How It Works

 | 100K visits/day | ~375,000 | ~72 MB | ~26 GB | ~190 GB |

-On SQLite limits: SQLite theoretically supports 281 TB databases.
-You will never hit this.
-A site with 100K daily visits accumulates ~26 GB/year.
+On SQLite limits: SQLite supports databases up to 281 TB in theory.
+You will never reach this.
+A site with 100K daily visits stores about 26 GB per year.
 At that rate, reaching SQLite’s limit would take about 10,000 years.
-Plan for disk space, not database limits.
+Plan for disk space, not for a database limit.

 Summary

-Section titled “Summary”SQLite works because: hot tables stay lean, dashboards query compact hourly aggregates, writes never block readers.
-A modest instance handles ~400 req/sec—enough for hundreds of thousands of events per day.
+Section titled “Summary”SQLite works well here for three reasons.
+Hot tables stay small.
+Dashboards query compact hourly aggregates.
+Writes never block reads.
+A modest server handles about 400 requests per second — enough for hundreds of thousands of events per day.